-Once you've stacked up a good amount of reviews, we suggest to include a direct link to your Glassdoor company page in future vacancies.
+Once you've stacked up a good amount of reviews, we suggest including a direct link to your Glassdoor company page in future vacancies.
 It’s social proof, and that’s what matters nowadays.

-Let me start this one of with a statistic.
+Let me start this one off with a statistic.

 At Ambassify, our search for a Marketing Manager went 100% through referrals we collected through our own employees.